netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 COMBINABLE_BITZ!

-I feel like I can vibe code this now!
-And I am!

-Day and night, a fixation/fascination glimmers, of

 - a massive AI linguitics puzzle.

 > How to make all concepts EXACT for AI?

-A NEW SCIENCE percolates, right here - now!
+A NEW SCIENCE percolates, right here & now!

-CONCEPTUAL_SCIENCES, for lexical_exactness!

-I am hooked!

 Principles: